 This could include roof issues (most sellers do not go on the roof too often), it could be a GFCI not working, a broken window lock, etc. However, if a seller is aware of a defect and purposefully hides it from a buyer, a buyer could have legal recourse after closing.
 Buyers should carefully review the seller’s disclosure prior to a home inspection.
 If there are areas of concern, forward on the seller’s disclosure to your home inspector for additional focus on the area of concern.

 ?
 What Recourse Does A Buyer Have With Inspection Issues?

 In Arizona, a buyer can cancel a purchase contract and receive their earnest money back if they find too many problems with a house.
 Also, the buyer can ask the seller to make repairs or just cancel the contract.
 Buyers must follow the contract dates to cancel.
 Additionally, a buyer and seller could agree to a seller credit in lieu of repairs.

-❓ How Does A buyer Know Repairs are Completed?
+❓ How Does A buyer Know Repairs are Completed after the Home Inspection?

 The Arizona purchase contract requires the work to be completed in a “workmanlike manner”.
 Also, receipts for the work performed are due to the buyer three days before the closing of the sale.
-Buyers can hire their home inspector to reinspect the items the seller agreed to fix, The buyer can also review the receipts and when they do their final walkthrough on the house confirm the work has been completed.
+Buyers can hire their home inspector to reinspect the items that showed up during the home inspection that the seller agreed to fix, The buyer can also review the receipts and when they do their final walkthrough on the house confirm the work has been completed.
 Some buyers will hire a pool company or roofing company to confirm certain repairs are made appropriately if they aren’t able to verify this themselves.

 Like all professions, the cost of home inspections varies by inspection companies.
 A buyer will need to determine what services they want to be included and whether the standard inspection services are sufficient.
 What questions should you ask: